What is the Small Business Administration (SBA)?

 Tax Incentives

 Many local and state governments provide lucrative tax incentives to attract small businesses.
-For example, The Small Business Health Insurance Tax credit allows some companies to save up to 50% on employee healthcare costs when they purchase insurance from the Small Business Health Options Program (SHOP).
+For example, the Small Business Health Insurance Tax credit allows some companies to save up to 50% on employee healthcare costs when they purchase insurance from the Small Business Health Options Program (SHOP).
 There are other incentives to help ease a company’s federal income taxes.

 Government Loans